context-hub/docs/docs/contributing.md

 - Include relevant context files or excerpts
 - Reference any related issues

-By using Context Generator in your contribution workflow, you'll not only improve the project but also gain firsthand experience with the tool while developing more effective collaboration patterns with AI assistants.
+By using **CTX** in your contribution workflow, you'll not only improve the project but also gain firsthand experience with the tool while developing more effective collaboration patterns with AI assistants.

 ## Areas Where Help Is Needed